MaoZiming/papers/2-communication/22-lrpc.md

 ### A-Stack and E-stack

+* When the client invokes a remote procedure, the call transfers control directly to the server, which starts executing on the client’s stack.
+The server's execution uses the same stack frames created by the client’s procedure call.
+* After the server completes the procedure, control is returned back to the client, continuing from where the client left off, again using the shared stack.
 * A-Stack: Argument stack
+  * the kernel pairwise allocates in the client and server domains a number of A-stacks equal to the number of simultaneous calls allowed.
+These A-stacks are mapped read-write and shared by both domains.

 * E-stack: Execution stack
 * Rather than statically allocating E-stacks, LRPC delays the A-stack/E-stack association until it is needed, that is, until a call is made with an A-stack not having an associated E-stack.
 * When this happens, the kernel checks if there is an E-stack already allocated in the server domain, but currently unassociated with any A-stack.